marcelcastrobr/AWS_solution_architect/networking/GlobalAccelerator.markdown

 Control the proportion of traffic directed to each endpoint within an endpoint group by assigning weights across the endpoints.

 Main facts:
-- Lower first byte latency (round trip time for a package tyo go from a client to your endpoint and back again)
+- Lower first byte latency (round trip time for a package to go from a client to your endpoint and back again)
 - Increase throughput
 - Global service not tied to specific regions.
 - While ELB provides load balancing within one region, AWS Global Accelerator provides traffic management accross multiple regions.
 - Benefits:
     - instant regional failover
     - high availability
-    -

 Differences between Global Accelerator and CloudFront